 Cross-Emirate Debt Enforcement: Judgments Across UAE Borders

-A judgment obtained in one emirate's courts is enforceable across the UAE, but the enforcement application must be made in the emirate where the debtor's assets are located.
-This process is procedurally straightforward but requires coordination with the relevant execution department.
+A judgment obtained in one emirate’s courts is enforceable across the UAE, but the enforcement application must be made in the emirate where the debtor’s assets are located.
+This process requires coordination with the relevant execution department.

 Frequently Asked Questions